joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6734789/2025/10/21/chicago-bulls-prediction-season/

 **Beloved Indie Designer Gets a Big New Job at Hermès**\
-`Grace Wales Bonner is the new head of men’s wear at the French fashion house.`\
+`Grace Wales Bonner is the new creative director of men’s wear at the French fashion house.`\
 https://nytimes.com/2025/10/21/style/grace-wales-bonner-hermes-men.html

 **Before Brazen Louvre Jewel Heist, There Were Lingering Security Concerns**\